Final Report - Outline

 2. Check your ink cartridges.
 You will want to use various colors to make your charts, tables and graphs.

-The sections of a report include:
+The sections of you report include:

 - The Title Page - in the center of the page write the Project Title, and your name, grade, school, date underneath that.
 Some schools want only the Title of your project on the first page.
 Write the title so it grabs the reader's attention.
 Do not make it the same as your Big Question.